Where to next?

 When you visit Hakodate, Japan, there are so many things that you don’t want to miss: meandering through the red-brick warehouse district, taking a walking tour of the European-style churches, sipping your way through the surprisingly solid craft beer scene, visiting Fine Days Burger, and riding the gondola up to Mt.
 Hakodate for that famous […]

 Looking for unique places to visit in Japan for nature?
-Known as Japan’s “Lemon Island,” Setoda is a small, charmingly rural town on the island of Ikuchijima off of Hiroshima.
-It’s a refreshing escape from Japan’s crowded cities, with its citrus-scented breezes, scenic cycling paths, lemon groves, mom-and-pop cafes, coastal hiking, ryokans, and friendly locals. […]
+Known as Japan’s “Lemon Island,” Setoda is a small, charming town on the island of Ikuchijima off of Hiroshima.
+It’s a refreshing escape from Japan’s crowded cities, with citrus-scented breezes, seaside cycling paths, lemon groves, mom-and-pop cafes, coastal hiking, and plenty of ryokans.
+It’s best […]

 Is Japan expensive?
 It’s certainly trendy (which usually comes with a price tag), but it’s no wonder why– of all the countries that I’ve visited, my first visit to Japan in caught me off guard the most.
 I fell in love with what once seemed like a fishy (I’m not a fish eater), tacky, and […]